 Remove the supplemental heat when the brooder temperature is the same as ambient temperature.

-Regardless of if you’re just dipping your toes into the wonderful world of poultry or you’ve kept chickens for years, eventually you might find yourself falling prey to the dangers of “chicken math.”
+Regardless of whether you’re just dipping your toes into the wonderful world of poultry or you’ve kept chickens for years, eventually you might find yourself falling prey to the dangers of “chicken math.”

 For example, if Betty buys five chickens, how long will it be before she has accumulated two guineas, five ducks and a couple of colored-egg layers?
 The answer is, not long!
 Chicken math is generally just a humorous term used by many poultry-keepers to refer to the unplanned quantities of poultry their small flocks often turn into.